 Fire is another important factor.
+There are three conditions that need to be present in order for a wildfire to burn, which firefighters refer to as the fire triangle: fuel, oxygen, and a heat source.
 Forest fires have a devastating impact not only in the warm and dry southern countries but also in other European regions.
 That happens because of several factors: lower forest humidity (dehydration), rising average air temperatures, declining health of forest stands and greater human intervention.
 Unhealthy forests with open canopy let more light reach the understorey, thus helping ground vegetation, especially grass, to grow.
 Grass vegetation then becomes dry and can easily catch fire.